Cyclid/Docker/README.md

 Just run `docker-compose up` to start them all.

-### start.sh
+### docker-bash.sh

-If you don't want to use docker-compose, the start.sh shell script contains examples of using Docker to start each individual container.
+If you don't want to use docker-compose, this shell script contains examples of using Docker to start each individual container.

 ### docker